 Our Infrastructure Solutions segment provides electro-mechanical solutions for industrial operations to domestic and international customers.
-Our Custom Power Solutions business includes the manufacture of custom commercial and industrial generator enclosures and the manufacture of custom-engineered power distribution equipment, including metal enclosed bus duct solutions used in power distribution.
+Our Custom Engineered Solutions business includes the manufacture of custom commercial and industrial generator enclosures, the manufacture of custom-engineered power distribution equipment, including metal enclosed bus duct solutions used in power distribution, and structural steel fabrication and services.
 Our Industrial Services business includes the maintenance and repair of alternating current (AC) and direct current (DC) electric motors and generators, as well as power generating and distribution equipment; the manufacture, re-manufacture, and repair of industrial lifting magnets; and maintenance and repair of railroad main and auxiliary generators, main alternators, and traction motors.

 This segment serves the steel, railroad, marine, petrochemical, pipeline, pulp and paper, wind energy, mining, automotive, power generation, scrap yards, data center, and utility industries.
-Our Infrastructure Solutions segment is comprised of 12 locations in Alabama, Georgia, Illinois, Indiana, Ohio, Oklahoma and West Virginia, and is headquartered in Massillon, Ohio.
+Our Infrastructure Solutions segment is comprised of 13 locations in Alabama, Georgia, Illinois, Indiana, Ohio, Oklahoma, Pennsylvania.
+South Carolina and West Virginia. and is headquartered in Massillon.
+Ohio.